Introducing our brand new Rules Engine —

 In order to get the data from the external source, when needed, we trigger a POST request to the endpoint that you specified.
 The request contains a JSON payload that will be detailed case by case, along with the successful response (or error) format we expect to receive back.

 When you create a new external resource, a shared secret is generated.
 It will be used each time we send data to the specified endpoint to sign the payload.
-The signature will be stored in the X-CommerceLayer-Signature header so that you can verify the callback authenticity and consider it reliable.
+The signature will be stored in the X-CommerceLayer-Signature so that you can verify the callback authenticity and consider it reliable.

 Payload format